Conditional Vendi Score: Prompt-Aware Diversity Evaluation for Generative AI Models and LLMs: Numerical Results

-\textbf{Quantifying model-induced diversity via Conditional-Vendi.} To illustrate how Conditional-Vendi correlates with the model-induced diversity, we considered a toy experiment with 10 different dog breeds from the ImageNet dataset \citep{Deng2009} as simulated outputs for a text-to-image model.
-We generated two sets of prompts using GPT4o \citep{openai_gpt-4_2024}.
-In the first set, the breed of dog in the picture was not specified, while in the other one, the breed was explicitly mentioned.
-As shown in Figure~\ref{fig:dog-breeds}, increasing the number of breeds sampled from the dataset led to the growth of the Vendi score, regardless of the text prompt.
-However, Conditional-Vendi only increased when the breed was not specified in the prompts, and in the second case where the breed had been included in the prompt, the score remained relatively constant, implying that the diversity in pictures mostly follows the text prompt.
-To repeat this observation for text-to-image models, we considered 10 types of animals generated by Stable Diffusion XL, as shown in Figure~\ref{fig:animals-sdxl}.
-Similar to the previous experiment, we found that Conditional-Vendi increased at a more rapid rate when the prompts did not specify the type of animal in the picture.
-In contrast, when the animal types were specified in the prompts, there was only a slight increase in the Conditional-Vendi value.
+\textbf{Quantifying model-induced diversity via Conditional-Vendi.} To illustrate how Conditional-Vendi correlates with the model-induced diversity, we considered an experiment were we generated 10 types of animals using Stable Diffusion XL and used two sets of prompts generated using GPT-4o \citep{openai_gpt-4_2024} where in the first set, the types of animals were not specified, while in latter, the animal was explicityly mentioned.
+As shown in Figure~\ref{fig:animals-sdxl}, increasing the number of animal types led to growth of the Vendi score, regardless of whether the animal type was mentioned in the prompt or not.
+However, Conditional-Vendi only increased when the types of animal was not specified in the prompts and in the second case, where the types were mentioned in the prompt, Conditional-Vendi slightly increased showing that it only focused on the diversity coming from the background or other parts of images except the animal types.
+We provided additional experiments with different diffusion models and different concepts in the Appendix~\ref{additional_model_diversity_exp}.